Skip to Main Content

 2. Nail down your budget

-“As a rule of thumb, I tell clients to prepare to spend 1 percent to 3 percent of the value of their homes each year on house [expenses],” says Steve Sivak, a certified financial planner and managing partner of Innovate Wealth in Pittsburgh.
+“As a rule of thumb, I tell clients to prepare to spend 1 percent to 3 percent of the value of their homes each year on house [expenses],” says Steve Sivak, a certified financial planner and managing partner of Innovate Wealth.
 You might need to set aside more if the home you end up buying is older, bigger or has maintenance-heavy amenities, such as a pool.

 3. Consider your needs and wants